deeporiginbio/deeporigin-client/docs/index.md

 - :fontawesome-brands-python: **Pure python**
 Lightweight implementation, written in pure Python.
 Works on any system that can run Python.
 - :fontawesome-solid-handshake-simple: **Talks to Deep Origin APIs**
-Talks to Deep Origin APIs, including APIs to work with managed data, and ComputeBench.
+Talks to Deep Origin APIs, including APIs to work with managed data workstations.
 - :octicons-unlock-24: **Freely available**
 Freely available and open source.
 Install on your computer!
 - :material-download: **Easy install**